Frequently Asked Questions

 WaterCredit is our market-based solution that provides people in need with small loans to address their water and sanitation needs.
 As the loans are repaid, the capital is recycled, allowing WaterCredit to reach five to ten times as many people as a traditional grant over a ten-year period.
 In 2014, we increased the number of people reached with WaterCredit by 74% and entered into four new markets – the Philippines, Cambodia, Ethiopia and Ghana.
-To date, through WaterCredit, we’ve empowered two million people in six countries with access to safe water and/or sanitation, giving women hope, children health and communities a future.
+To date, through WaterCredit, we’ve empowered more than three million people in six countries with access to safe water and sanitation, giving women hope, children health and communities a future.

 Learn more about WaterCredit from our Co-Founder Gary White in this short video.